Lullaby of the Lilitu mood board

 Once the last child left, he headed for the kitchen to clean and make sandwiches for travel.
 He stopped as a loud knocking came through the door.

 Was a girl still hiding somewhere in the house?
-He thought he’d gathered them all in the living room, but maybe one gave him the slip.
+He thought he’d gathered them all in the living room, but maybe one had given him the slip.
 He wasn’t focused at the time.
 He peeked into his daughter’s room once more.
-When he was sure no children remained hidden, he peered through the small hole in the door.
+When he was sure no children remained hidden, he peered through the small hole in the front door.

 A tall man in a blue-velvet suit waited outside.
 He adjusted the old-fashioned brooch at his collar—a small metal bauble with a seven-pointed star engraved in its center—and knocked again.
 Marcel didn’t recognize him.
 He reached for the knob.

 “Don’t open the door!”
 Noir grabbed her husband’s hand, but it was too late.
 The door swung back and a large grin spread across the stranger’s face.
 He straightened the ruffled cuffs peeking out from under his bell-shaped sleeves, before bending forward in a sweeping bow.

 “Noir, how nice to finally meet you,” He spoke in an old French dialect, one that had gone out of common use centuries ago, but Noir understood perfectly.

 Noir raised a palm to her face and blew white powder in the direction of the door.
 A yellow light passed across the doorway and the stranger took a step back.
 He chuckled, his voice rich and low, almost a growl, and he looked up at her from under thick, black lashes.

 His eyes flashed like emeralds catching fire as he raised one hand and stepped forward through the doorway.
 The barrier hissed where it touched his skin and covered his flesh with tiny pustules which faded the instant he broke through.